-In situations like these, frameworks from complexity science and the science of expertise development can help you diagnose complex learning problems, and they also help point to eLearning design strategies that can actually address and support complex skill development.
-In this session, you’ll discuss how variables like frequency of use, tacitness or explicitness, and level of automaticity affect skill development.
-You’ll find out how to use these variables and models to craft effective eLearning design and assessment strategies for complex learning.
+Frameworks from complexity science and the science of expertise development can help you diagnose these kinds of complex learning problems, and can help point to eLearning design strategies that can actually address and support complex skill development.
+You will learn how variables like frequency of use, tacitness or explicitness, and level of automaticity affect skill development.
+This session will address assessment strategies for complex learning as well.

 In this session, you will learn: